YunYe-Pu/MipsAsm/Readme.md

 #MIPS Assembler IDE

-This is my project for the course Computer Organization, Zhejiang University.
+This is my project for the courses Computer Organization, Computer Architecture, and Operating System.

-The assembler, disassembler and simulator is based on *MIPS32 Architecture for Programmers Volume II: The MIPS32 Instruction Set*.
+The assembler, disassembler and simulator are based on *MIPS32 Architecture for Programmers Volume II: The MIPS32 Instruction Set* and *MIPS32 Architecture for Programmers Volume III: The MIPS32 Privileged Resource Architecture*.

 The graphical user interface is powered by javaFX.